tamlhp/3805ict/README.md

 ----------------
-Griffith University All Right Reserved.
+Griffith University All Rights Reserved.